Dovives/dovives.github.io/_posts/2018-10-10-python-api-docker-image-postgreSQL-azure.md

 ## Description

-I decided to writte my first article on "How to deploy a docker image of a Python API in Azure thanks to ACR and Web App for Container."
-To go a bit further with this API, I also generated a swagger to describe this API.
+I decided to writte my first article on "How to deploy a docker image of a Python API in Azure Web App for Container thanks to ACR thanks to Azure Container services" To go a bit further with this API, I also generated a swagger/OpenAPI which described this API".

 ## The Python API configuration for Azure PostgreSQL